+Welcome to our parish website.
+We hope you find the contents here helpful whether you are a parishioner or a visitor.
 If you have an enquiry please either email the Parish Office email@example.com or call 0191 460 4274.
-The Parish Secretary, Julie Hindmarsh, can be contacted by email firstname.lastname@example.org or by telephone 07891 162205 during office hours this week Wednesday – Friday, 10am – 2pm.
+The Parish Secretary, Julie Hindmarsh, can be contacted by email firstname.lastname@example.org or by telephone 07891 162205 during office hours Tuesday – Friday, 10am – 2pm.

-- For this week’s Fun Activities please click here
+For this week’s Fun Activities please click here

 OCTAVE OF PRAYER FOR CHRISTIAN UNITY 18 – 25 JANUARY 2021 Northern Christian Church Leaders, including Bishop Robert, have released an introduction to the week of Christian Unity and a prayer assuring us all of their support for all of the churches in our area, and of our commitment to our partnership in the Gospel as we all walk together during these times of anxiety and grief.
 Read it in full here.

 Resources for this year’s Unity Octave have been prepared by the Monastic Community of Grandchamp in Switzerland with the theme, “Abide in my love and you shall bear much fruit“, based on John 15: 1 – 17 and expressing the Grandchamp Community’s vocation to prayer, reconciliation and unity in the Church and the human family.
 Resources can be found online here.